 The Offices of Combat, and Joust and War are responsible for helping insure the safety of those who participate in the combatant arts of the Adrian Empire.
 Local areas may have a Minister of Joust and War, a Crown Marshal or both.
 When only one of the local positions is filled, the responsibilities for that officer include those of both offices.
+Though Imperial Ministers have jurisdiction over local ministers, Imperial Ministers are encouraged to allow the local ministers to rule on any issue without interference by the Imperial minister barring direct conflict with the rules in this manual or the Adrian Combat Manual.

-A. MINISTER OF JOUST AND WAR (IMPERIAL)
+1. MINISTER OF JOUST AND WAR (IMPERIAL)